Damian Naglak

 Head of Engineering | Bedrock Platform | AdTech

-1 day ago in A real bid request is about 2,000 bytes.
+1 week ago in A real bid request is about 2,000 bytes.
 The audience vector that embedding-based targeting would put inside it is 16,000 if not used properly.
 The vector alone outweighs everything else in the request, several times over.

 Embeddings let you target by meaning instead of by segment ID.
 Let's take a closer look at what that vector could weigh on the wire.
 An average bid request runs about 2 kilobytes, and since everything on a bid path is gzipped and a request is mostly text and repeated field names, it compresses to about a kilobyte over the wire.